 Retirees Turning Age 65 or Becoming Medicare Eligible

-Retirees age 65 or over at the time of retirement have several options of health plans to choose from.
-Retiree must enroll in Medicare Part A and B effective the first of the month after retirement.
+Retirees turning age 65 or becoming Medicare eligible early have several options of health plans to choose from.
+Retiree must enroll in Medicare Part A and B effective the first of the month they become eligible for Medicare.
 The district offers an HMO and PPO** plan that coordinates with Medicare Part A and Part B and becomes a secondary insurer, not a Medicare supplement.

 **When retired and enrolled in Medicare, Medicare becomes primary insurance and the District’s insurance plan becomes the secondary insurer.
 See the following section for District Group Medicare Plan Options.